William Dean Howells: Early life and family

 William Dean Howells was born on March 1, 1837, in Martinsville, Ohio (now known as Martins Ferry, Ohio), to William Cooper Howells and Mary Dean Howells, the second of eight children.
+He had Welsh, German, Irish, and English ancestry.
 His father was a newspaper editor and printer who moved frequently around Ohio.
 In 1840, the family settled in Hamilton, Ohio, where his father oversaw a Whig newspaper and followed Swedenborgianism.
 Their nine years there were the longest period that they stayed in one place.
 The family had to live frugally, although the young Howells was encouraged by his parents in his literary interests.
 He began at an early age to help his father with typesetting and printing work, a job known at the time as a printer's devil.
 In 1852, his father arranged to have one of his poems published in the Ohio State Journal without telling him.

 Early career

 In 1856, Howells was elected as a clerk in the State House of Representatives.
-In 1858, he began to work at the Ohio State Journal where he wrote poetry and short stories, and also translated pieces from French, Spanish, and German.
+In 1858, he began to work at the Ohio State Journal, where he wrote poetry and short stories, and also translated pieces from French, Spanish, and German.
 He avidly studied German and other languages and was greatly interested in Heinrich Heine.
-In 1860, he visited Boston and met with writers James T. Fields, James Russell Lowell, Oliver Wendell Holmes, Sr., Nathaniel Hawthorne, Henry David Thoreau, and Ralph Waldo Emerson.
-He became a personal friend to many of them, including Henry Adams, William James, Henry James, and Oliver Wendell Holmes, Jr.
+In 1860, he visited Boston, Massachusetts and met with writers James T. Fields, James Russell Lowell, Oliver Wendell Holmes Sr., Nathaniel Hawthorne, Henry David Thoreau, and Ralph Waldo Emerson.
+He became a personal friend to many of them, including Henry Adams, William James, Henry James, and Oliver Wendell Holmes Jr.

 In 1860 Howells wrote Abraham Lincoln's campaign biography Life of Abraham Lincoln and subsequently gained a consulship in Venice.
 He married Elinor Mead on Christmas Eve 1862 at the American embassy in Paris.
 She was a sister of sculptor Larkin Goldsmith Mead and architect William Rutherford Mead of the firm McKim, Mead, and White.
 Among their children was architect John Mead Howells.